InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/Lifestyle/2018-09-12-best-free-family-festival.markdown

 ***

+**May 2019 Update:** Sadly it is no longer free to go to Coventry Godiva festival.
+In 2019 Coventry City Council took the decision to make the event ticketed.
+This means at the time of writing (May 2019) tickets cost £2 per person per day and parking will now be £10 per car per day.
+It's a real shame that ticketing and charges have had to be introduced.
+Even though it's still very cheap, for me this completely changes the easy-come, easy-go nature of what was a brilliant weekend out.
+I hope that this doesn't signal the end of this fab little festival.

+***

 Coventry is a city that is most definitely on the way up.
 With the annual [Coventry MotoFest](https://www.coventrymotofest.com/){:target="_blank"} growing in size & popularity each year, a £36 million [new water park](http://www.coventry.gov.uk/info/113/regeneration/2694/coventry_waterpark_and_leisure_centre/1){:target="_blank"} opening in 2019 as well as being crowned European City of Sport for 2019 there's a lot going on in my hometown city.
 Of course, let's not forget that Coventry has been named as **UK City of Culture 2021**, and it's even on the shortlist to become home to the new regional Channel 4 headquarters.
 Exciting times for Coventrarians!

 So it's not surprising that Coventry's War Memorial Park is host to the fantastic free [**Coventry Godiva Festival**](http://www.godivafestival.com/){:target="_blank"} every summer.
 This year, the date was a little later than normal, because earlier in the summer the BBC used the War Memorial Park to host their [Biggest Weekend](http://www.bbc.co.uk/programmes/articles/5J2zvkJvB7J3mrcpXn8XMmy/the-biggest-weekend-coventry){:target="_blank" rel="nofollow"} event.